bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 In addition to technical details, a CONTRIBUTING file is an opportunity to communicate your expectations for contributions, such as:

-*   The types of contributions you’re looking for
+*   The types of contributions you're looking for
 *   Your roadmap or vision for the project
 *   How contributors should (or should not) get in touch with you